- Departs from:

 - 740am and 8am

-It can be hard for native birds to move through the landscape because of farms, roads, and large cleared areas.
-Planting wildlife corridors helps birds to move across the landscape to get to breeding sites, water sources, and to move to different habitats as the seasons change.
+Planting trees and shrubs and restoring wildlife corridors helps birds to move across the landscape to get to breeding sites, water sources, and to move to different habitats as the seasons change.

 What you can expect: